 - The commitment and experience of the company

-In each round we will aim for a geographical spread of theatres and a mix of smaller and larger companies.
+Each year we aim for a geographical spread of theatres and a mix of smaller and larger companies across all the RTYDS programme strands.

 Information for Directors